Chyka Keebaugh: Early life

-Keebaugh was born in Melbourne, Australia and is the daughter of businessman Bruce Siney.
+Keebaugh was born in Melbourne, Australia and is the daughter of businessman Bruce Siney and Vannese Siney, sister to Piertra.
 She studied hospitality and gastronomy at Le Cordon Bleu in London and floristry at Constance Spry Floristry School.

 Career

 In 2014, Keebaugh was cast in the Australian reality TV series The Real Housewives of Melbourne on Arena and Bravo.
 Fellow cast members included Jackie Gillies and Gina Liano.
 Keebaugh left the show in 2016 after three seasons.

 Keebaugh is the author of two books published by Hardie Grant Books, Chyka Home (2018) and Chyka Celebrate (2019).